 Conversely, a lack of internal controls can weaken the integrity of accounting and financial reporting.
 Costs can rise because of reduced operational efficiency and increased potential for fraud and other kinds of crime.
 Ultimately, these issues affect the company’s reputation and financial standing in the market.

 There are two primary types of internal controls: preventive and detective.

 Preventive Internal Control Activities

-As the name suggests, the objective of preventive controls is to prevent errors or fraud from happening in the first place.
-These controls are essential because they are proactive and help to neutralize problems that could cause a lot of damage if they actually occur.
+As the name suggests, the aim of preventive controls is to prevent errors or fraud from happening in the first place.
+These controls are essential because they are proactive and help neutralize problems that could cause a lot of damage if they occur.

 Key preventive control activities include:

 Segregation of Duties

 Also known as separation of duties, this internal control activity divides responsibilities among multiple employees to minimize the risk of errors or inappropriate actions.